American Liberty Financial Network

 We ensure just about everything don’t we, our homes, cars; we even use trip insurance to protect our vacations.
 So why not guarantee our retirement plan?

 Let’s start with our favorite product, annuities.
 Why annuities?
 Simple, the risk is outsourced to a third party, the insurance company.
-If we live too long, tough luck for them, they keep paying.
-If we die too soon, tough luck for them, our heirs get the unused balance.
+If we live too long, tough luck for them; they keep paying.
+If we die too soon, tough luck for them; our heirs get the unused balance.
 Most folks forget about the critical part of retirement planning, living too long, dealing with mortality risks.
-No one knows how long they will live; it is only a guess, a real crapshoot — relying on guessing is not a good idea, why?
-Because a considerable part of the time we are wrong because it is just that, a guess.
+No one knows how long they will live; it is only a guess, a real crapshoot — relying on guessing is not a good idea.
+Why?
+Because a considerable part of the time, we are wrong because it is just that, a guess.

 So on top of all the guarantees associated with annuities, why even bother with ensuring the risk?
-Simple, future options are more under your control, control that can become very important to your future and your family’s future.
+Simple, future options are more under your control, which can become very important to your future and your family’s future.
 Here is the first question to ask yourself, who is issuing the annuity to you?
 Yes, very good, it is a life insurance company.
 The life insurance company also sells another product, life insurance.
-You can use their policy to ensure your retirement risk, to further protect your future options.
+You can use their policy to ensure your retirement risk, and further protect your future options.

-Instead of thinking of lifetime income think of it as two lifetimes, one which lasts ten years and one which continues until your last breath.
+Instead of thinking of lifetime income, think of it as two lifetimes, one which lasts ten years and one which continues until your last breath.
 Doing so makes everything so simple, so stress-free.

-As an example, let’s assume I have $300,000 set aside for retirement, and let’s say I am now 65.
+For example, let’s assume I have $300,000 set aside for retirement and let’s say I am now 65.
 If I buy a lifetime income annuity now, I will receive about $16,000 a year for my lifetime.
-But, if I buy a ten-year payout for the $16,000 I would only need to spend about ½ of my money ($150,000).
+But, if I buy a ten-year payout for the $16,000, I would only need to spend about ½ of my money ($150,000).
 I could then send the other $150,000 ahead for ten years.

-Based on a guaranteed return of 6% (yes that is accurate) I would then have $268,627 in my account, a fully guaranteed amount.
-Now fast forward ten years and I am no longer 65, I am 75.
+Based on a guaranteed return of 6% (yes, that is accurate), I would then have $268,627 in my account, a fully guaranteed amount.
+Now fast forward ten years, and I am no longer 65; I am 75.
 Now my life expectancy is much shorter, and if I used the funds to replace the ten-year income I initially selected, my income would not be $16,000 a year but would now be $24,500 a year (income rider).

-Or, I could also do this, I could buy a ten-year term life insurance policy made payable to her.
-I could remix my money and take a little more now and send just a little less ahead.
+Or, I could also do this, I could buy a ten-year term life insurance policy made payable to them.
+I could remix my money, take a little more now, and send just a little less ahead.
 I would use the extra money to buy a life policy (not whole life but term).
 To ensure me at 65 for $150,000 worth of insurance benefit (I am in average health) is about $150 a month in premiums (varies between companies and health issues).
-If I die, my wife gets all the money in the annuities plus the life policy, which is paid tax-free.
+If I die, my spouse gets all the money in the annuities plus the life policy, paid tax-free.
 I give up a small number of funds available to me in 10 years and instead use the money to buy the “risk.”
 If I don’t die (yeah), I would still have enough money in the annuity I sent ahead, and life would continue.

 Download our Safe Money Guide and learn more about safe retirement options that can help you achieve your retirement goals safely - FREE!